theZivkovic/organization/README.md

 ## Run / Test

 * To run the system, just simply: `docker-compose up -d --build`
-* To run the system in dev mode, npm install/build both projects and then: `docker-compose up -d --build -f docker-compose.dev.yml`
+* To run the system in dev mode, npm install/build both projects and then: `docker-compose -f docker-compose.dev.yml up -d  --build`
 * To run the tests: `cd organization-api && npm run test`

 After the containers are up, you can play around with API in `organization.http` file.
 You'll need a `Rest Client` extension for VSCode (extensionId: `humao.rest-clien`)